rahulinux/sendsms/README.md

 ./sendsms.py -u username -p 'password' -to 90299186xx -m "Happy Bday bro!!"
 ````

+# Limitation
+  - It will work only in India
+  - Only 100 SMS-es are allowed , it's restricted by Indyarocks .

 # Contribute
 Report issues on [github issue page](https://github.com/rahulinux/sendsms/issues) or fork the project (let me know if you do).